togglebyte/anathema-guide/src/introduction.md

 Anathema is a library for building text user interfaces.

+This guide is for the current main branch: https://github.com/togglebyte/anathema

-It was developed with the intent to give developers a fast and easy way to write text user interfaces and ship the template(s) along with the application giving the end user the means to modify the layout.
+Anathema was created with the intent to give developers a fast and easy way to write text user interfaces and ship the template(s) along with the application giving the end user the means and freedom to modify the layout.

 ## Why